R-CoderDotCom/Awesome-R-packages/README.md

 😍 Is your favourite package missing? 😍  Let me know! 🤔

-## Some visual examples of what R is able to do
+## Some visual examples of what R is able to do - Awesome R packages

 <div style="text-align: center"><table><tr>